 Fortunately, this extremely useful feature is easy to turn on.
 Just access it from your dashboard—go into the settings, and you will see the toggle menu to turn it on.
 You will also see the security impact (medium) and user impact (none).

-Office 365 Outbound spam notifications could very well help save your professional reputation.
+Microsoft 365 Outbound spam notifications could very well help save your professional reputation.
 Enable them today!